Leo-EM/Cifrador-Cesar/README.md

 Caesar Cipher is a web page that uses the Caesar cipher method to encrypt and decrypt messages.
 It allows users to enter a text and apply the Caesar cipher with a specific shift.
 This project is a basic implementation of the Caesar cipher and it is planned to be improved by adding more features and functionalities.

 ## Features
-- Encryption and decryption of messages using the Caesar cipher method.
+- Encryption of messages using the Caesar cipher method.
 - Simple and user-friendly interface.
 - ~~Button to get information about the history and operation of the Caesar cipher.~~
 - ~~Section with interactive buttons to access the developer's GitHub and LinkedIn profiles.~~